A Complete Guide to Cookie Privacy Banner

 - What if I don’t have a Cookie Consent Banner?

 We’re all familiar with those pop-ups on websites that alert us to cookies being present and asking for consent to use them.
 Such privacy popup is now located on most of the websites worldwide and for sure many people will either click ‘accept' or 'decline' without giving it a second thought.

-The reason a cookie banner has become so common is due to the European Union and other governments requiring Cookie Consent on websites that use them.
+The reason a Cookie Banner has become so common is due to the European Union and other governments require Cookie Consent on websites that use them.

 In this article, CookieScript will help you understand the purpose of a consent banner and why you should have one on your website — even if you don’t have a physical presence in the EU.